agcdtmr/2-wk-sprint-mini-project-for-junior-cloud-devops-engineer/README.md

 GitLab CI/CD Pipeline:
 - Test Stage
 - Deployment Stage
    - Terraform Applies Changes
+   - Docker Containerization
    - Code Deployment to Lambda
 ```

-### Connect your laptop to GitLab using SSH, you'll need to follow these general steps:
+## Connect your laptop to GitLab using SSH, you'll need to follow these general steps:

 1. **Generate SSH Key Pair:**
     - Open your terminal or command prompt on your laptop.